mitre/crunchy-data-postgresql-stig-baseline/README.md

 # Description: 'List of database objects that should be returned from tests'
 pg_object_exceptions: ['pg_setting']

+# Description: 'The minimum Postgres version allowed by the organization'
+min_org_allowed_postgres_version: '16.2'

 ```

 ## Running This Overlay Directly from Github